okfde/okfn.de/content/finanzierung/einnahmen.en.md

 ---
-title: Revenues 2017
+title: Revenues 2018
 weight: 2
 ---

 The majority (81%) of our income comes from public funds.
 We obtain these funds through public tenders, funding programmes and research work.
 Donations correspond to approximately 8% of our income.
-We generated almost 5% through services provded; sponsoring currently accounts for 9.6% of our funds.
+We generated 9.6% through services provded for usually institutions or other associations; sponsoring currently accounts for 1.5% of our funds.

 <div id="js-incomes-nav" class="tabnav mt-s">
     <a href="#incomes" class="mr-xs">Overview</a>